Application Configuration

 Get all translations from a file:

-from core.helpers import translate
+from app.helpers.helpers import translate

 all_translations = translate(